Luken1990/bloggin.server/README.md

 ## Installation

 1. DownLoad zipped file to your local machine.
-2. Alternatively clone the repository using the follow url: https://github.com/Luken1990/CarApi.git
+2. Alternatively clone the repository:

    - Create a two folders in your local machine to clone the client and server repositories
    - Using using Gitbash / terminal navigate to the folder.